maganeva/tictactile/README.md

 git status
 ```

-The colored text in the output fo the previous command should identify the added and modified files.  `modified:  Gemfile.lock` should be red.
+The colored text in the output of the previous command should identify the added and modified files.  `modified:  Gemfile.lock` should be red.
 If `Gemfile.lock` isn't red or if unexpected filenames appear, something has gone wrong.
 It would be best to ask for assistance.

 If the output of `git status` looks reasonable, create the commit using a command like the following.
 You can specify any message in the quotes.
 ```